How To Get A No-Credit-Check Apartment In NYC?

 Providing references is a low-cost option you can use when applying for an apartment.
 Fresh graduates with no time to perfect their credit score should consider this an alternative when securing a living space.
 You can use references from your current and previous jobs.
 Others use reputable contacts trusted by people.

 References are perfect as they not only show your financial status.
-With a good reference, landlords can tell whether you are responsible not.
+With a good reference, landlords can tell whether you are responsible or not.
 They can also predict your personality.
 Some people can afford an apartment with high credit scores, but their personalities do not please the landlord.
 In this case, property managers prefer to have a tenant with a low credit score who can relate and live well with others.

 Pay A Larger Security Deposit.